vevurka/vevurka.github.io/_posts/2017-03-08-thoughts_about_tdd.md

 self-checking.
 * I think about corner cases earlier, because I've to think about possible input and outputs at very early stage.
 * I think more about design - I don't rush into actual coding, because sometimes it's harder to start from tests.
-* My code is testable, because I actually write tests ;).
+* My code is testable, because I actually write tests.

 #### Some other notes and tips
 * TDD is good for frame of mind - you can see good results (passing tests) faster.